poseidon/matchbox/Documentation/api.md

 ## iPXE Script

 Serves a static iPXE boot script which gathers client machine attributes and chainloads to the iPXE endpoint.
-Configure your DHCP server or iPXE server to boot from this script.
+Use DHCP/TFTP to point iPXE clients to this endpoint as the next-server.

     GET http://bootcfg.foo/boot.ipxe
     GET http://bootcfg.foo/boot.ipxe.0   // for dnsmasq